qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

    Delimited Text Dialog

-First, select the file to import (e.g., :file:`qgis_sample_data/csv/elevp.csv`) by clicking on the :guilabel:`Browse` button.
+First, select the file to import (e.g., :file:`qgis_sample_data/csv/elevp.csv`) by clicking on the :guilabel:`...` (browse) button.
-In the :guilabel:`Layer name` field, provide the name to use for the layer in the project (e.g., :file:`Elevation`).
+In the :guilabel:`Layer name` field, provide the name to use for the layer in the project (e.g. :file:`Elevation`).

 File format
 ...........

-Once the file is selected, QGIS attempts to parse the file with the most recently used delimiter, trying to identify fields and rows.
-To enable QGIS to properly parse the file, it is important to select the correct delimiter.
-You can specify a delimiter by activating:
+Once the file is selected, QGIS attempts to parse the file with the most recently used delimiter, identifying fields and rows.
+To enable QGIS to correctly parse the file, it is important to select the right delimiter.
+You can specify a delimiter by choosing between:

 * |radioButtonOn|:guilabel:`CSV (comma separated values)` to use the comma character.
-* |radioButtonOff|:guilabel:`Regular expression delimiter` and entering text into the :guilabel:`Expression` field.
+* |radioButtonOff|:guilabel:`Regular expression delimiter` and enter text into the :guilabel:`Expression` field.
-  For example, to change the delimiter to tab, use ``\t`` (this is a regular expression for the tab character).
+  For example, to change the delimiter to tab, use ``\t`` (this is use in regular expressions for the tab character).
 * |radioButtonOff|:guilabel:`Custom delimiters`, choosing among some predefined delimiters like ``comma``, ``space``, ``tab``, ``semicolon``, ... .

 Records and fields
 ..................

-Other than settings to identify rows and fields in the data, some convenient options can be used to tweak the data recognition:
+Some other convenient options can be used for data recognition:

 * :guilabel:`Number of header lines to discard`: convenient when you want to avoid the first lines in the file in the import, either because those are